smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.4/index.md

 ## Known Issue

-When the user connects their device over USB and the user has not been granted Bluetooth Permissions the user will be presented a notification which will help navigate the user to grant Bluetooth Permissions for the app.
+When the user connects their device over USB and the user has not been granted Bluetooth Permissions the user will be presented with a notification which will help navigate the user to grant Bluetooth Permissions for the app.

 Once the permissions are granted the Router Service will open the Bluetooth connection.